saurabh-hirani/terraform-aws-state-mgmt-sample-infra/README.md

-# tf_state_mgmt_sample_infra
+# terraform-aws-state-mgmt-sample-infra

-Sample Terraform infrastructure to demonstrate use of https://github.com/saurabh-hirani/tf_state_mgmt
+Sample Terraform infrastructure to demonstrate use of https://github.com/saurabh-hirani/terraform-aws-state-mgmt

 ## Steps